 We now prove some auxiliary lemmas which are at the heart of the whole proof.
 They allow us to use almost complete subgraphs $H'$ of the host graph~$G$ in order to embed some suitable subtree~$T'$ of $T$.
 The point of these lemmas is that $T'$ is allowed to be substantially larger than the minimum degree of~$H'$.

-\begin{lemma} Let $0<\eps<\frac1{200}$, let $H'$ be a graph with minimum degree at least $(1-2\eps )(|V(H')|-1)$, and let $T'$ be a tree with $m'$ edges, rooted at $z$, with $|(V(H')|-1)/2 \leq m' \leq (1-\eps)(|V(H')|-1)$.
+\begin{lemma} Let $0<\eps<\frac1{200}$, let $H'$ be a graph with minimum degree at least $(1-2\eps )(|V(H')|-1)$, and let $T'$ be a tree with $m'$ edges, rooted at $z$, with $(|V(H')|-1)/2 \leq m' \leq (1-\eps)(|V(H')|-1)$.
 If each vertex of $T'$ is incident to at most $\eps m'/2$ leaves, then we can embed $T'$ in $H'$, choosing any vertex as the image of $z$. \end{lemma}

-\begin{proof} Using Lemma~\ref{lemfindings2dist3}, we find a set $S$ in $T'$ of $\lceil {\frac{m'+1}{6}} \rceil$ non-root vertices which are leaves or vertices of degree 2 whose parents also have degree 2, such that no child of a vertex in $S$ is the parent of some other vertex of $S$.
+\begin{proof} Using Lemma~\ref{lemfindings2dist3}, we find a stable set $S$ in $T'$ of $\ceil{\frac{m'+1}{6}}$ non-root vertices which are leaves or vertices of degree 2 whose parents are non-root vertices of degree 2, such that no child of a vertex in $S$ is the parent of some other vertex of $S$.
 By the definition of $S$, for any vertex in $T'-S$ that has more than one child in~$S$, all its children in $S$ are leaves.
 Hence

 So, we can choose a set $S'\subseteq S$ with $|S|/2\leq |S'|\leq |S|/2 + \eps m'/2$ such that no vertex of $S-S'$ is closer to $z$ than any vertex of~$S'$, and such that for any given vertex in $T'$, either all or none of its children in~$S$ belong to $S'$.